adzialocha/osc-js/README.md

   osc.open() // start a WebSocket server on port 8080
   ```

-3. Create your Max/MSP patch (or PD, or SuperCollider or whatever you need).
+3. Create your Max/MSP patch (or PD, SuperCollider etc.).

   ```
   [udpreceive 9129] // incoming '/test/random' messages with random number